 The Palazzo/Venetian Resort Casino

 First, I must couch this review within my general affection for the Venetian/Palazzo complex at large.
-My wife and I started our annual poker jaunts to Las Vegas three years ago.
+My wife and I started our annual poker jaunts to Las Vegas several years ago.
 I was uncertain whether I would like Las Vegas at all.
 As much as I love poker, I do not necessarily groove to the full casino experience.
-An entire city of that environment might prove to be too much for me.
+An entire city of casinos might prove to be too much for me.

 OK, enough of the general resort experience.
 Let’s get to the poker room.

 The Venetian Poker Room

 In April of 2017, we played in a Sunday evening DeepStacks Extravaganza tournament.
 Special tournaments happen so regularly at the Venetian that they might as well be daily tournaments.
 This was a $200 rebuy tournament (15,000 chips, 20 minute blinds, antes start at level 4.
 Players were stronger overall than those we played against at Caesar’s the night before.
 Meanwhile, the Aria offered stiffer competition the following evening.The Venetian's highly skilled and efficient dealers kept good control of tableClick To Tweet

 The Venetian’s highly skilled and efficient dealers kept good control of table, if not always consistent about announcing raises.
 The floors actively managed the action and no major issues developed.
 The tournament was professionally run (as you’d expect at a large Vegas cardroom).
 Service was prompt, although we did not order anything other than water.
 Wait times did not seem inordinately long for those around us.
 Tipping was low stress and convenient, as you just put what you want in a box away from the table.
 There is a dealer hold out from your entry, so large tips are not expected.